3-in-1 Solution for Sealing and Adhesion Prevention

 Mechanism of Action

-COSEAL is composed of two synthetic biocompatible polyethylene glycol polymers that that rapidly crosslink with proteins in tissue and mechanically adhere to synthetic graft material.
+COSEAL is composed of two synthetic biocompatible polyethylene glycol polymers that rapidly crosslink with proteins in tissue and mechanically adhere to synthetic graft material.

 Additional Product Benefits